themaplelab/swan/readme.md

 ./gradlew assemble
 ```

+#### Trouble building
+Depending on what and where the failure is, you can try checking out an older commit.
+For Swift, you must first run `./utils/update-checkout --clone` and then `git checkout <commit>`.
+This is because `update-checkout` will pull the latest Swift from master.
+It will also pull in latest dependencies (which are unlikely to be the cause of build failure), but you can revert back to an older version of the `apple/swift` repo.
+For WALA, you can simply try checking out an older commit.

+If you would like to find the offending commit, you should first narrow down the timeframe of where an offending change could have occured.
+This is easier to do if you know when the last successful build was and if Swift and WALA were up-to-date at that time.
+The build failure should be obvious enough to point you to either WALA or Swift as the culprit.
+From there, you can browse the commit history and try `revert` on suspicious commits until a successful build occurs.
+Yes, this can be a lengthy process since the Swift compiler takes very long to compile.

+Please open up an issue if you are experiencing build issues or difficulties.

 ### Running Swift-WALA

 - First you need to setup environment variables.
 You can also add this to your `~/.bashrc` or `~/.bash_profile`.
 Make sure to `source` after.
 The first two are the same as those set in `gradle.properties` and the third is just the directory this repo is in.